 The January sales, or September sales - when shops try to tempt students heading to university to stock up on budget kitchen gadgets - are good times to look for bargain kettle and toaster sets.
 Older colour options or styles that are being phased out may be cheaper than normal.

 Asda, Morrisons, Sainsbury's and Tesco can be a good place to shop for low-cost, own-brand kettle and toaster packs from as little as £12.
 Paying less doesn't automatically mean you're stuck with an ugly white plastic creation though.
 We've found some affordable, stylish options, including copper kettles and toasters.
 The quality of supermarket own-brand appliances varies a lot though, so check our reviews before you buy to avoid a dud.

 Another way to keep costs down is to buy from a reliable brand.
 We’ve found that some kettle and toaster brands are prone to faults, so you’ll likely need to replace them every few years.
-For the products that go the distance, see our guides to the top kettle brands and top toaster brands.
+For the products that go the distance, see our guides to the and

 Our kettle and toaster tests

 We've tested many hundreds of kettles and toasters over the years so we know a thing or two about how to sort the best from the rest.
 Our tests are independent and objective - we test each appliance to the same standard so it's easy to compare across different models.